IQTLabs/dovesnap/README.md

 See also https://docs.faucet.nz for FAUCET documentation, including monitoring documentation (dovesnap will supply FAUCET-based monitoring without needing configuration, when started as below).

+### Requirements

+* Linux host running a supported version docker (x86 and Pi are supported)
+* Optionally: additional physical interfaces to connect other hosts also running dovesnap

 ### QuickStart Instructions

 These instructions describe the most basic use of dovesnap - creating a docker network with Internet access, where dovesnap provides all the FAUCET infrastructure.
 See below for more advanced usage.